TheSheikhFaisal/ethereum-org-website/src/content/developers/docs/standards/tokens/index.md

 ## Introduction {#introduction}

 One of the many Ethereum development standards focus on token interfaces.
-These standards help ensure smart contracts remain composable, so for instance when a new project issues a token, that it remains compatible with existing decentralized exchanges.
+These standards help ensure smart contracts remain composable, so for instance when a new project issues a token, that it remains compatible with existing decentralized exchanges.In the Ethereum system, tokens represent a diverse range of digital assets, such as vouchers, IOUs, or even real-world, tangible objects.
+Essentially, Ethereum tokens are smart contracts that make use of the Ethereum blockchain.

 ## Prerequisites {#prerequisites}